Pierre Mallinjoud

 Fine tuning of a binary classification model

-To conduct this study, I used the Hugging Face library to fine-tune a pretrained model into a binary classifier.
-The goal is not to create a perfect model but to go through the entire fine-tuning process, understand each step involved, and explore potential ways to improve the model.
+Using the Hugging Face library, I fine-tuned a pretrained model into a binary classifier.
+The goal was not to build a production model, but to go through the full fine-tuning workflow on a real-world dataset and understand where the main improvement levers are.

 The study is documented in its GitHub repository and Jupyter notebooks.